evilmog/ntlmv1-multi/README.md

 # Usage

 ## NTLMv1 without SSP
-To capture use responder with the --lm flag, without --lm you will activate SSP which requires a different tool.
+To capture use responder with the --lm flag, without --lm you will activate ESS/SSP which will take longer to crack

 The capture will look like this.
 ```